 and eye colors; any other combination is fair game, but if you see blond with blue on a non-main character, that'll be the foreigner.

 - Similarly, Irish characters are very likely to have red hair.
 Most Irish are actually brown-haired; red is simply proportionally more common with Irish than other Europeans (except the Scots).

-- Also Germans, especially in context of Those Wacky Nazis, (or simply characters Putting on the Reich) are most often portrayed as overwhelmingly blonde, and often very light, by media all over the world; in reality, Germans are mostly browns and dark blondes, with lighter blondes rarer, and white blond practically nonexistant.
+- Also Germans, especially in context of Those Wacky Nazis, (or simply characters Putting on the Reich) are most often portrayed as overwhelmingly blonde, and often very light, by media all over the world.
+In reality, Germans are mostly browns and dark blondes, with lighter blondes rarer, and white blond practically nonexistent.

 - Eastern European/Slavic, particularly Russian, characters typically have more squarish, rugged facial features and greater statures than are generally present in this region, especially among women - aside from the heavy accents.

 - Latin American people are generally all given a tan skin color and black or dark brown hair, even though most people from countries like Cuba, Brazil, and Argentina are of predominantly or exclusively European descent.